Solo 401(k) vs SEP IRA: Which Retirement Plan Is Best?

 Concrete Examples: How the Two Buckets Work

 Your online empire is humming.
-You run it as an S-Corp, paying yourself $150,000 in salary.
+You run it as an S-corp, so this time W-2 salary is the correct anchor.
+You pay yourself a reasonable wage of $150,000 through payroll.

 Solo 401(k) Additional Features